GRAINVILLE SCHOOL SAFER RECRUITMENT STATEMENT

 Current positions available

-At Grainville we pride ourselves on excellent relationships throughout our school community.
-Have you got the ‘can do’ attitude?
+We pride ourselves on the excellent student – staff relationships in our school community.
+Have you got the ‘what if’ attitude?
+Do you want to join a team of dedicated staff and create something really special?
 Have you got the capacity to inspire and lead by example?
-Do you want to join a team of dedicated staff and create something really special?
-Do you wish to join our Award Winning School in sunny Jersey?
-If the answer to these questions is ‘yes’ then we would like to hear from you.
+If the answer to these questions is yes, then we would like to hear from you.

 For further information or to arrange a visit please contact Shirley Fitchett